 First Steps for Patients

 The award-winning Cancer Survival Toolbox® is a free, self-learning audio program that helps people develop important skills to better meet and understand the challenges of their illness.
 The program contains a set of basic skills to help navigate a diagnosis and special topics on key issues faced by people with cancer.
-It is given to newly diagnosed patients as well as those transitioning off treatment, used by patient navigators, offered in patient resource libraries, provided at survivorship programs and conferences, and listened to in a support group setting.
+It is given to newly diagnosed patients as well as those transitioning off treatment, used by patient navigators, and listened to in a support group setting.

 We encourage nurses, social workers, oncologists and many other health care professionals to use the Toolbox in their professional settings to address key issues cancer patients and survivors face before, during and after treatment.